How to see the Southern Cross from the Northern Hemisphere

-Enter the Big Dipper
+Use the Big Dipper as a guide.

-Remember, spring up and fall down.
-The Big Dipper soars highest in the sky on late spring evenings.
-When the Big Dipper is seen above Polaris, the North Star, the Southern Cross is seen standing over the southern horizon in the southern Florida and Texas.
+Remember, spring up and fall down: the Big Dipper soars highest in the sky during the Northern Hemisphere’s spring.
+When the Big Dipper is seen above Polaris, the North Star, the Southern Cross can be seen standing over the southern horizon in Texas and southern Florida.